2026

 • Choose one prompt from one category

-• Must respond to an official prompt from one of four categories:
+• Must respond to an official prompt from one of three categories:

 • Creative